 The best juice for acne is the one that matches what is actually causing your breakouts.
 For most people, that is a combination of factors: some inflammation, some dehydration, some blood sugar variability, and occasionally some hormonal involvement.

-Start with Recipe 1, the Classic Green Detox Juice, as your daily base.
+Start with Recipe 1, the Classic Green Vegetable Juice, as your daily base.
 Add Recipe 2 in the week before your period if hormonal acne is a pattern.
 Rotate Recipe 3 or Recipe 9 when your focus shifts to dark spots and healing.
-Use the morning glow recipe on days when your skin needs a lift rather than a detox.
+Use the morning glow recipe when you want a brighter, lighter drink.

 The results are real and measurable, but they build over weeks not days.
 A glass of vegetable juice does not clear a cystic spot overnight.
 A daily glass over four to eight weeks changes the internal conditions that determine how your skin behaves.